Cleber-Severo/Cleber-Severo/README.md

  ### My name is Cléber and Welcome to my GitHub! 👋

-I'm a Front-End developer working constantly on getting a bit better every day.
+I'm a Front-End developer working constantly on getting better every single day.
 I also have some cool projects posted here, check my repositories bellow!!

-I'm open to suggestions and feedbacks.
+I'm open to suggestions and feedbacks, contact me via my social links.

 ---